QHQHQHL/MDWFM/README.md

 # MDWFM
 fusing Landsat-8, Sentinel-1, and Sentinel-2 simultaneously for accurate and stable river water extent mapping

 This repositry is the codes for extracting river water information using Multi-dimensional Weighted Fusion Method (MDWFM).
-This method was implemented in Python.

 Please cite as below if you are using these codes.